 The Flow Calculator uses the "Latest Inflow Rate" to keep a running total of how much liquid flows into the lift station during a 24 hour period.
 This is done for each 24 hour period.
 The flow totals from the previous 7 days are all kept stored.
 These flow totals are added together and divided by 7.
 This value is displayed as either "Gallons Per Day" or "Thousand Gallons Per Day" (See Parameter P.45).
-The "Average Daily Inflow Total" may be viewed from Parameters FdH & FdL, and is also available for SCADA at Register 40081.
-The 7 days of flow data are also available for SCADA at Registers 40086 - 40092.
+The "Average Daily Inflow Total" may be viewed from Parameters FdH & FdL, and is also available in a Scada Register.